Day Nursery Centre History

 2014-2015 The Crossways Unit underwent a playground transformation.
 A nature playground was created.

 The Kennedy Unit formed a partnership with Essential Skills Manitoba and Manitoba Early Learning and Child Care by providing eight child care spaces for parents who are training and preparing to return to work.

 The Kid Gloves Unit installed new cabinets for food storage and children’s sink in one of their play areas.

 We continued work on aligning our centres with our green mission statement and connecting children to nature.
-Educators worked on ways to include nature in all parts of programing, as well as participating in the Connecting Children to Nature program funded by The Winnipeg Foundation.

 Kitchen renovations took place at the Gretta Brown and Crossways Units with funding support from private donations, The Winnipeg Foundation and the Community Places Program.

 The full unification of Day Nursery Centre Kid Gloves Unit Inc. with Day Nursery Centre Inc. took place on April 1, 2016.
-DNC now operates four child programs with one business and charity number and one Board of Directors.
+DNC now operates four child programs with one business and one charity number and one Board of Directors.

 Core values were created, after a process of collaboration between staff and board members.
 Day Nursery Centre values are: Beauty, Growth and Development, Happiness, Inclusiveness, Relationships and Wellness.